paulyuk/webjobs/README.md

 azd package
 ```

-To provision all Azure resources:
+To provision all Azure resources with configuration:
 ```bash
 azd provision
 ```